-Perugia, "Disneyland of Drugs"
+Perugia, Italy the “Disneyland of Drugs”

 It is the city of the best chocolate of Italy, home to the most famous Jazz Festival of Europe, to the International Journalism Festival, and to a lot of art and history.
-We are talking of Perugia, which recently was defined by someone as the "Disneyland of drugs" during controversial public debates that followed the latest tragic death of a young woman, addicted to heroin.
+We are talking of Perugia, which not long ago was defined by someone as the “Disneyland of drugs” during controversial public debates that followed the latest tragic death of a young woman, addicted to heroin.
 The capital of the Italian Umbria Region, Perugia has 166,000 inhabitants, 40,000 students, two crowded Universities - one for foreign students - and the typical character of the quiet city of the Italian province, all perfect components that have contributed to make it for many years one of the largest drug markets of Italy.
 The drugs have invaded the old part of town, where the pushers are sometimes seen even on the steps of the Cathedral, and where on the weekend the students can easily obtain alcohol and drugs for cheap.

 Many of the pushers are foreigners; they often arrive as fake “students” and are at first difficult to distinguish among the real ones, but later their presence can be noted with assiduity in the locations where most frequently the exchanges between drug dealers and buyers occur.
 Heroin is the substance most used in Perugia, then cocaine, marijuana and hashish, but also ecstasy, methamphetamine and other synthetic drugs.
 These are often taken mixed with alcohol in a deadly cocktail that can be fatal, like in the many, too many deaths which have given Umbria the sad record of the city with the most drug-related deaths, not only in Italy but in Europe.